pratyushjuyal07/MadhavLab_GenAI_Experiments/Experimentation_Notes.md

 | Western Instrument specific (Piano) | Ambient electronic piano tune | 5s | Decent instrument recognition, with correct genre-styled audio (electronic piano), however, slightly muffled and noisy audio quality |

 #### Observations:
-- The model performs significantly better when producing western styled outputs or working with mainstream instruments like guitar and piano compared to the Indian classical tabla and flute
+- The model performs significantly better when producing Western-styled outputs or working with mainstream instruments like guitar and piano, compared to the Indian classical tabla and flute
 - Instrument recognition remained comparatively weaker when working with classical audio outputs
 - Audio quality and rhythm structure were reduced with Indian music
 - Even though the model partially recognised Indian instruments (like the flute), stylistic understanding remained weak, suggesting heavy pre-training on mainstream Western audio data